tukru/DroneCharmer/README.md

   # DroneCharmer

-THE MAN THE MYTH THE LEGEND SAMI KAMKAR was the og here. i just modded it and wrote it in python.
+DroneCharmer is a Python-based tool aimed at reducing the amount of death caused by drones in Ukraine.
+It is built upon the work of the legendary Samy Kamkar and further modified and implemented in Python.

-# DroneCharmer
+## Description

-DroneCharmer.py is a Python-based tool designed for drone detection, identification, and countermeasures.
-It provides functionalities to identify and hijack drones, as well as implement various countermeasures for neutralizing drone threats.
+DroneCharmer.py is a powerful tool designed for drone detection, identification, and countermeasures.
+Its primary objective is to identify and neutralize unauthorized drones, providing a comprehensive solution to mitigate the risks associated with drone-related threats.

 ## Features

 - Drone detection and identification using MAC address and Wi-Fi signal analysis.
 - Drone hijacking capabilities for taking control of unauthorized drones.
-- Integration of countermeasures such as RF signal jamming, laser-based systems, drone capture nets, directed energy weapons, and explosive countermeasures.
+- Integration of various countermeasures such as RF signal jamming, laser-based systems, drone capture nets, directed energy weapons, and explosive countermeasures.

 ## Requirements